The MDDUS Group is committed to protecting and respecting your privacy.

 How long will we hold your personal data?We will hold your data on our systems for as long as is necessary to fulfil the purposes for which it was collected.

 By law, we are required to retain certain information for a prescribed period of time.
+For example health & safety records for three years after a reported injury; employment records for up to six years after someone leaves.
 In circumstances where there are no such legal requirements, to determine the appropriate retention period, we will consider the amount, nature and sensitivity of the data, the potential risk of harm from unauthorised use or disclosure of your data, the purposes for which we are processing your data and whether we can achieve those purposes through other means.

 We review our retention periods for data on a regular basis.

-In some circumstances, we may anonymise your data (so that it can no longer be associated with you) for research or statistical purposes.
-In which case, we may use this data indefinitely without further notice to you.
+For anonymised data (information that is not associated with you) we may use this data indefinitely without further notice to you.
 If you ask us to delete your data in accordance with your rights set out below, we will retain basic data on a suppression list to record your request and to avoid sending you unwanted materials in the future.
 Close

 Who we might share your personal data withWe will NOT sell your data to any third parties.